BU-CLOUD-F20/Secure_MultiParty/README.md

 * Provide researcher insights into existing codebase
   * Provide a "best" execution configuration for the existing codebase
   * Identify bottlenecks and other areas for improvement to the library as implemented.
+* Provide greater ease of use/recreation of specific modes/tests
+  * Launching scripts/configuration files
+  * A GUI could be nice but is almost certainly out of scope as outside clients of the MPC are not the primary personas for this project.

 **__Questions:__**
 * This will need far more detail, answering the earlier questions will help to inform this section.